 A colorful, open evergreen shrub; features foliage that changes colors through spring, summer and fall; excellent in mass plantings for color and textural effect; bright red berries one month before other vareities

-Moyer's Red Dwarf Nandina has attractive bluish-green foliage which emerges coppery-bronze in spring.
-The glossy pointy bipinnately compound leaves are highly ornamental and turn an outstanding red in the fall.
+Moyer's Red Dwarf Nandina has attractive bluish-green evergreen foliage which emerges coppery-bronze in spring on a plant with an upright spreading habit of growth.
+The glossy pointy bipinnately compound leaves are highly ornamental and turn an outstanding red in the fall, which persists throughout the winter.
 It has masses of beautiful panicles of shell pink flowers rising above the foliage from late spring to early summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 It produces red berries from mid fall to late winter.
 The smooth bark and brick red branches are extremely showy and add significant winter interest.

 Moyer's Red Dwarf Nandina is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.